pbag47/Comparaison-des-variantes-de-RLS/README.md

 | `noise_types` | cell: {'White_noise'} | Select which input noise to use as a reference signal for the algorithms | Choose one or more elements from the following list: <br> - 'White_noise' <br> - 'Pink_noise' <br> - 'Brownian_noise' <br> - 'Tonal_input' <br> - 'UAV_noise' |

 ### Requesting the test of a specific algorithm

+In `main.m`, the variable that contains requested simulation settings is called `Parameters`.
+This variable is a structure organized as follows:

 ___